launchdarkly/LaunchDarkly-Docs/README.md

 The site will build.
 Monitor the progress in your terminal, and when the build completes, navigate to [localhost:8000](http://localhost:8000).

-You can also run in a `fast` development mode which omits all mdx images and most mdx content except for getting-started, managin-flags and managing-users:
+You can also run in a `fast` development mode which omits all mdx images and most mdx content except for getting-started, managing-flags and managing-users:

 ```shell
 yarn && yarn dev-fast